MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 Start here.
 Machine Learning Server is required on the edge node.
 You should run full setup, following the installation commands for the Linux operating system used by your cluster: [Linux install > How to install](machine-learning-server-linux-install.md#how-to-install).

-Full setup gives you core components for both R and Python, machine learning algorthims and pretrained models, and [operationalization](../operationalize/concept-operationalize-deploy-consume.md).
+Full setup gives you core components for both R and Python, machine learning algorithms and pretrained models, and [operationalization](../operationalize/concept-operationalize-deploy-consume.md).
 Operationalization features run on edge nodes, enabling additional ways of deploying and consuming script.
 For example, you can build and deploy web services, which allows you to invoke and access your solution programmatically, through a REST API.

 > [!Note]
 > You cannot use operationalization on data nodes.
 Operationalization does not support Yarn queues and cannot run in a distributed manner.